 ABOUT JEREMY STULBERG

-Jeremy Stulberg is a documentary filmmaker, writer, producer and social justice activist.
+Jeremy Stulberg is a documentary filmmaker, writer, producer and editor.
 He is a Sundance Documentary Fellow and the recipient of grants from numerous organizations including the New York State Council on the Arts, The Sundance Documentary Fund, The Tribeca Film Institute Documentary Fund, ITVS, The Colin Higgins Foundation, The Arcus Foundation and The Fledgling Fund.

 He has also produced and/or edited nationally airing social-issue documentaries such as THE EDUCATION OF SHELBY KNOX (PBS, POV), YOUNG LAKOTA (INDEPENDENT LENS), as well as topical series such as WOMAN WITH GLORIA STEINEM.

 “An insightful study of an alternative American lifestyle… The Stulbergs, whose film's stunning look is a combination of good cinematography and a majestic New Mexican landscape, achieved marvelous access to what has to be a very closed and insular community, given where and how the inhabitants choose to live.
 The various characters come to vivid life.” – John Anderson, Variety